I Almost Prayed: Plot

-Yewll explains to Amanda and Pottinger what they have to do to kill Irisa, but Amanda first wants to know why she made a fake Kenya.
-Yewll lies to her, claiming that she was working with the Votanis Collective as a spy for Pottinger, and that the VC forced her to do it; Yewll claims she never told Pottinger about it because he would stop her.
+Yewll starts to explain to Amanda and Pottinger what they must do to kill Irisa but Amanda first wants to know why Yewll made a fake Kenya.
+Yewll lies to her, claiming that she was working with the Votanis Collective as a spy for Pottinger and that the VC forced her to do it.
+Yewll claims she never told Pottinger about it because she knew he would stop her.
 Yewll's lie allows Pottinger, the true culprit, to avoid arousing Amanda's suspicion.
 After the explanations, the three of them leave to find Irisa.

-The three find Irisa, but at the moment Amanda is ready to shoot her, Nolan and Cai arrive, and Nolan shoots Amanda's gun, stopping her.
+The three find Irisa but at the moment Amanda is ready to shoot her, Nolan and Cai arrive and Nolan shoots Amanda's gun, disarming her.
 Nolan cuffs Amanda and knocks out Pottinger and Yewll.
-Irisa hears the noise and tries to run away from Cai, but Nolan captures her and Cai manages to transfer one of the two keys into himself making the keys stop controlling Irisa.
-Irisa wakes up, and when she realizes that she killed Tommy, she asks Nolan to kill her, but Nolan convinces her that she has to fight and save the planet from Irzu.
+Irisa hears the noise and tries to run away from Cai, but Nolan captures her and Cai manages to transfer one of the two keys into himself causing the keys stop controlling Irisa.
+Irisa wakes up and when she realizes that she killed Tommy she asks Nolan to kill her, but Nolan convinces her that she has to fight to help save the planet from Irzu.

 Nolan, Cai, and Irisa get into the ship to finish their mission and stop Irzu, who continues to try in vain to convince Irisa to change her mind until the last possible moment.
 Cai and Irisa deactivate the ship and save the planet.
 Cai manages to get out of the ship before it collapses; Irisa and Nolan become trapped, and they enter one of the capsules to protect themselves.
-At the same time, Amanda and Pottinger, knowing that now they are safe, get together; Yewll gets back to her office; and Datak, Stahma, and Rafe follow Pilar to take back Christie and Alak.
+At the same time, Amanda and Pottinger, knowing that they are now safe, get together.
+Yewll goes back to her office and Datak, Stahma, and Rafe follow Pilar to take back Christie and Alak.